MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 net.ipv4.tcp_keepalive_probes = 5
 ```

- Now you need to ensure that your applications have TCP Keepalive enabled, which is what we will discuss next.
+ Now you need to ensure that your applications have TCP keepalive enabled, which is what we will discuss next.

 ## Configuring TCP keepalive in applications

-The TCP client application needs to ensure that TCP Keepalive is enabled to ensure that it sends Keepalive probes to the server.
+The TCP client application needs to ensure that TCP keepalive is enabled to ensure that it sends keepalive probes to the server.
 Most programming languages and frameworks provide options to enable TCP keepalive on socket connections.
 Below is an example using Python's `socket` library:

 ```python
 import socket